 Should I purchase travel (trip cancellation or interruption) insurance?

 Travel insurance can be very helpful if a student’s CCS travel unexpectedly needs to be cancelled or interrupted prior to departure or mid-program.
-Students can purchase this on their own – they need to speak with CCS personnel for helpful information on obtaining such insurance.
+Students can purchase this on their own – they may speak with CCS personnel for helpful information on obtaining such insurance.
 Travel insurance is not purchased by SAU and is not a part of the program cost although it is available from various commercial providers.
 It is recommended.
 Students can purchase this insurance over the phone or online.

 Feel free to stop by the cross cultural office, located inside the Center for Global Studies and Initiatives.
 We are located at 132 Ogle Street on campus near the SAU White Library.
 If you need to contact us by phone, fax or mail, see the contact information below.